 - The Paramount Theater

-Students also learn the importance of serving the community at large through service projects and volunteer opportunities.
-ECS students spend time visiting nursing homes, volunteering at soup kitchens and the Salvation Army, and organizing supply drives for local animal shelters and food banks.
+At ECSP, we believe learning extends far beyond the classroom.
+Throughout the year, students learn the importance of serving the community through service projects and volunteer opportunities.
+Our students spend time visiting nursing homes, volunteering at soup kitchens and the Salvation Army, and organizing supply drives for food banks, animal shelters, and families in need.

 We are currently accepting applications for enrollment into our School program.
 Plan your visit to learn more.